ruffoa/QTap/README.md

-# QTap
+# QLife

-Note that within the app, the name QLife is used.
-This name was decided after the project was started, so there is a disconnect between project file names and the names within the app.

-This is an Android application for Queen's students (mainly engineers) that shows pertinent Queen's information.
-Currently, only class schedule is shown, however, for the future, other infomation such as building hours and ATM locations will be incorporated.

 The app currently supports API version 21 and newer.
 This unfortunately means that cool Java 8 features like default or static methods in interfaces are not possible.

+## Website

+There are files hosted at qtap.engsoc.queensu.ca in the top level of this project.
+Most of these files are used for general purposes that need to be accessible to the application, but outside of the application.
+For example, an HTML page and script that handle submitting suggestions to improve the app.
+There is also a privacy policy hosted here per Google Play Developer requirements.

 ## Cloud Database

 A cloud database is hosted with the Queen's Engineering Society's cloud system and made accessible by a public load balancer.
-A php script, get_database.php, is used to retrive the database in JSON form.
-On login, the app makes an HTTP get call to qtap.engsoc.queensu.ca/database/get_database.php to retrieve that JSON and then parse it and put into the phone's SQLITE database.
+A php script, get\_database.php, is used to retrive the database in JSON form.
+On login, the app makes an HTTP get call to qtap.engsoc.queensu.ca/database/get\_database.php to retrieve that JSON and then parse it and put into the phone's SQLITE database.

 ## Getting Started